compchap/Think-Deep-Not-Long/README.md

 > An implementation of the "Think Deep, Not Just Long" (Google 2026) research paper.

 This repository provides a framework for measuring the **Deep-Thinking Ratio (DTR)** in reasoning models (like DeepSeek-R1 and Qwen-Math) by analyzing internal layer convergence.
+I have also implemented the **Think@n**, a test-time scaling strategy that uses DTR to select high-quality samples while reducing inference costs by ~50%

 ---